sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/211_Using_MongoDB_and_Mongoose_together.md

 To do this, simply connect using Mongoose, and store the corresponding "MongoDB" connection and database in a variable we can export anywhere in the app (the `_db` and `getDb` we have now).
 Under the hood, Mongoose does create a MongoDB connection.

-Also, there's no need to import the 'mongodb' package.
+**Also, there's no need to install or import the 'mongodb' package.**

 Updating the code:
 ```js